thisoldgeek/GarageDoorMon/README.md

 https://learn.adafruit.com/welcome-to-adafruit-io/mqtt-api-documentation-2

 Bonus: Modified mosquitto.conf.
 Use this to set up bridging from adafruit.io to a local MQTT broker.
-This is useful if you already have a your own broker.
+This is useful if you already have your own broker.

 ## *Required Hardware:*